ORE

 But to what?

 She thought about her mother who had tried to leave once when Ore was eight.
 She’d stood with her brothers watching her mother trying to decide if her life was worth more than her children’s.
 Ore remembered crying, remembered wanting her mother to choose them.
-She hadn’t understood then what her father was and what he did to her mother, all she’d known was that she couldn’t bear to live without the woman who loved them so much.
+She didn’t understand why she had to leave, all she’d known was that she couldn’t bear to live without the woman who loved them so much.

 “Go,” she heard her brother Deji say.
 “Go, mummy.”